-The After Action Report, with its assessments and recommendations, serves as the basis for the Improvement Plan, which is sometimes referred to as a Corrective Action Plan.
+The After-Action Report serves as the basis for the Improvement Plan, which is sometimes referred to as a Corrective Action Plan.
 An Improvement Plan includes the broad recommendations for improvements, the agreed-upon corrective actions, a timeline for making the changes, and an assignment of responsibilities to individuals or organizations.
 The following are elements for an Improvement Plan: